JoJo Fletcher, Jordan Rodgers Celebrate One-Year Anniversary, ‘The Bachelorette’ Couple Talks Wedding Plans

 The Bachelorette couple JoJo Fletcher and Jordan Rodgers celebrated their first anniversary last Friday, May 12.
 On separate posts, Fletcher and Rodgers shared sweet snaps of each other on social media to celebrate the event.
-In a recent interview, she also revealed why they are not sticking to their original plan of getting married this 2017 just yet.
+In a recent interview, she also revealed why they are not sticking to their original plan of getting married in 2017 just yet.

 A year after The Bachelorette Season 12 ended, JoJo Fletcher and Jordan Rodgers still seemed very much in love with each other.
 Last Friday afternoon, Rodgers looked back on the day he asked Fletcher to be his wife on national television.